pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 theory of scientific socialism.
-On the question of the essence of socialism, this thinking attributes the most essential characteristics of socialism with Chinese characteristics and the greatest advantages of the socialist system with Chinese characteristics to the leadership of the Communist Party of China, deepens our understanding of the most essential law of socialism, and enables us to reach a new level of understanding of the basic Marxist principle that the leadership of the Communist Party and the cause of socialism are inseparable, complementary and intrinsically unified.
+On the question of the essence of socialism, this thinking attributes the most essential characteristics of socialism with Chinese characteristics and the greatest advantages of the socialist system with Chinese characteristics to the leadership of the CCP, deepens our understanding of the most essential law of socialism, and enables us to reach a new level of understanding of the basic Marxist principle that the leadership of the Communist Party and the cause of socialism are inseparable, complementary and intrinsically unified.